-Gaia Metals Corp. (the "Company") was incorporated on May 10, 2007 under the British Columbia Business Corporations Act.
-On September 10, 2012, the Company incorporated a wholly owned subsidiary, Petro Grande Energy Inc. (the "subsidiary").
-The subsidiary was dissolved during the period ended December 31, 2020.
-The principal business of the Company is the identification, evaluation and acquisition of exploration and evaluation properties, as well as exploration of those properties once acquired.
-The Company is domiciled in Canada and is a reporting issuer with its common shares publicly traded on the TSX Venture Exchange (the "TSXV").
+Patriot Battery Metals Inc. (formerly Gaia Metals Corp.) (the "Company") was incorporated on May 10, 2007 under the British Columbia Business Corporations Act.
+The principal business of the Company and its subsidiaries is the identification, evaluation and acquisition of exploration and evaluation properties, as well as exploration of those properties once acquired The Company is domiciled in Canada and is a reporting issuer in British Columbia and Alberta, with its common shares publicly traded on the Canadian Securities Exchange (the "Exchange") on a post-consolidated basis under the stock symbol "PMET" (Note 17).
 The address of its head office and records office is Suite 500, 666 Burrard Street, Vancouver, British Columbia, Canada, V6C 3P6.
-The Company has mineral properties in British Columbia, Northwest Territories, Ouebec, and Idaho, USA.
+The Company has mineral properties in British Columbia, Northwest Territories, Quebec, and Idaho, USA.